 - Even Evil Has Loved Ones: Utterly averted: Sebastien cares neither about his sister Marie-Jeanne nor his best friend Marcel, even though both love him deeply - the latter even despite knowing what he is.

-- Evil Makes You Monstrous: Word of God says Sebastien was born an antisocial and unrepentant sociopath and that this plays a part in his monstrous werewolf transformation.
+- Evil Makes You Monstrous: Word of God says Sebastien was born a bona fide psychopath and that this plays a part in his demonic werewolf transformation.

 - Faux Affably Evil: Sebastien is soft-spoken and charmingly polite - unless you stand in his way.
 Or you don't stand in his way, but he wants to murder you, anyway.
 Or you are a contemporary teenager, whom he finds annoying and way too confident.